-• Chetco River Rockhounding is a popular activity on the Oregon Coast
+• The Chetco River is a popular destination for rockhounding enthusiasts

-Other adventures on the Chetco River include fishing, swimming, hiking, whitewater kayaking, camping, and picnicking.
+The Chetco River offers a great opportunities for not only excellent rockhounding but for hiking, fishing, swimming, hiking, whitewater kayaking, camping, and picnicking.

 Open: Year-round